aamirmiy/Covid19/README.md

 temp.py contains code for scraping tweets from twitter.

-the main code is in Covid repository
+the main code with deployment files is in Covid repository https://github.com/aamirmiy/Covid

 twitter_covid19.ipynb contains the code used for processing the data collected.